smithphil88/football-shirt-quiz/README.md

 ### Results screen

-- In this section a container displays the users final score out of however many questions in the dataset.
+- In this section a container displays the user's final score out of ten.
 - A unique written message containing their username appears, thanking the user for playing.
 - An if statement was written to show different messages depending on the score the user had.
-- Once a user has completed the quiz, a button is there to take the user back to the landing page.
+- Once a user has completed the quiz, they can return to the landing page by selecting 'Go to the home screen'.

 ![Results](documentation/results-1.png)